syncfusion-content/wpf-docs/wpf/Diagram/Automatic-Layouts.md

 ## Organization layout

-An organizational chart is a Diagram that displays the structure of an organization and relationships.
+An organizational chart is a diagram that displays the structure of an organization and relationships.
 To create an organizational chart, type should be set to LayoutType.Organization in `DirectedTreeLayout`.

 To arrange the nodes in organization structure , specify the [LayoutType](https://help.syncfusion.com/cr/cref_files/wpf/Syncfusion.SfDiagram.WPF~Syncfusion.UI.Xaml.Diagram.Layout.DirectedTreeLayout~Type.html "LayoutType") as Organization.